 Colegio Internacional de Caracas has roots in Caracas since 1896.
 Originally called Colegio Americano, the school merged with Academia La Castellana in 1971 and took the name Colegio Internacional de Caracas, or The International School of Caracas.
 CIC has a proven record of academic excellence and leadership among international schools in Venezuela.

 CIC was an early adopter of the International Baccalaureate Diploma and Middle Years Programs, which have built a worldwide reputation for rigor, high standards, international perspective and effective university preparation.

-CIC is a civil association whose goal is to educate the sons and daughters of its members.
+CIC is a non-for-profit civil association whose goal is to educate the children of its members.
 The courses offered are accredited by a US accreditation agency as well as other necessary agencies required to meet the respective accreditations.

 CIC has two Annual General Meetings during the school year.
-In the fall, results of the audit report are shared with members and Board elections take place.
-In the spring, the meeting focuses on the tuition fees of the following school year.
-At each of these annual general meetings, the members vote to exclude and the disincorporation of any inactive members.
+In the fall, results of the audit report are presented to the members and Board elections take place.
+In the spring, the meeting focuses on the presentation and approval of the following school year's tuition.
+At each of these annual general meetings, the disincorporation of any inactive members can take place.